levibostian/Wendy-Android/README.md

 The latest release version at this time is: [![Release](https://jitpack.io/v/levibostian/Wendy-Android.svg)](https://jitpack.io/#levibostian/Wendy-Android)

-# Configure
+# Getting started

+For this getting started guide, lets work through an example for you to follow along with.
+Let's say you are building a grocery list app.
+We will call it, `Grocery List`.

-Create a `PendingTasksFactory` instance that stores all of your app's Wendy `PendingTask`s. ([I plan to remove this requirement in the future](https://github.com/levibostian/Wendy-Android/issues/17).
+First, create a `PendingTasksFactory` subclass that stores all of your app's Wendy `PendingTask`s.
+It's pretty blank to start but we will add more to it later. ([I plan to remove this requirement in the future](https://github.com/levibostian/Wendy-Android/issues/17).
 PRs welcome 😄)

 ```
-class WendyExamplePendingTasksFactory : PendingTasksFactory {
+class GroceryListPendingTasksFactory : PendingTasksFactory {

     override fun getTask(tag: String, task: PendingTask): PendingTask {
         return when (tag) {
-            FooPendingTask::class.java.simpleName -> FooPendingTask.blank().fromSqlObject(task)
             else -> throw RuntimeException("No idea what task that is... tag: $tag")
         }
     }